CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 - Example Request
 >curl --location -g --request GET 'https://review-ywu6raktuq-uc.a.run.app/reviews/{{hotelId}}/{{userId}}/{{reviewId}}'

-This endpoint is to list all reviews regarding to specific hotelId , userId, and reviewId itself
+This endpoint is used to list all reviews regarding to specific hotelId , userId, and reviewId itself
 ```javascript
 {
     "message": "successful",